nychealth/coronavirus-data/trends/Readme.md

 Deaths are aggregated by the date of death.
 This file is updated on the third Thursday each month with data through the end of the previous month to address delays in reporting.

-The rate of deaths per 100,000 people is suppressed for a specific geography when the count of deaths is between 1 and 4 due to imprecise and unreliable estimates and also to protect patient confidentiality.
+The rate of deaths per 100,000 people is suppressed for a specific geography when the count of deaths is greater than 0 and less than 5 due to imprecise and unreliable estimates and also to protect patient confidentiality.

 Note that sum of counts in this file may not match values in citywide tables because of:
 * Records with missing geographic information